 How to upgrade your PHP version

 We offer the latest stable versions of PHP that are supported by Debian.
-We encourage you to upgrade your website to the new stable version 8.0, with its impressive performance enhancements.
+We encourage you to upgrade your website to the latest version to ensure you are running on a version that is fully supported and patched regularly for security vulnerabilities.
+Upgrades also ensure better performance and support.

 Check for compatibility